rauc/rauc/docs/reference.rst

         installation of bundles on platforms that a compatible not matching the one of the bundle to be installed

+    :STRING 'transaction-id', VARIANT 's' <UUID>: Set UUID to use for identifying the (installation) transaction.
+        If not given, RAUC will generate a random one.

     :STRING 'tls-cert', VARIANT 's' <filename/pkcs11-url>: Use the provided certificate for TLS client authentication